 Thanksgiving is over, and we hope you managed this festive holiday successfully.
-But even if you strayed a bit from your eating and exercise plans, you can always get back on track.
+But even if you strayed a bit from your healthy eating habits and regular exercise regimen, you can always get back on track.
 Here are 5 steps to help you resume your healthy habits:

 and restock your kitchen.

-Make sure no unhealthy foods (like highly processed chips and sugary sweets)
+Make sure no unhealthy foods (like highly processed chips and sugary baked goods)

 have crept back into the cupboards over the holiday.
 Take a trip to the

 supermarket to replenish your healthy snacks, such as reduced-fat cheese,

 fat-free or reduced-fat yogurt, fresh vegetables, hummus, nuts, and fruits

 (Phase 2).
 On Phase 1, you can also add our Jumpstarts Carb Control bars, and on Phase 2, stock up on South Beach Diet 100-Calorie

 Snack Bars, Good to Go Cereal Bars, and Protein Fit Bars for convenient take-along snacks.